YijingZhou33/BTAA_County_Map/README.md

 # BTAA County Map

-The primary purpose of this interactive map is to show what states and counties the [BTAA Geoportal](https://geo.btaa.org/) are pulling data from.
+The primary purpose of this interactive map is to show what states and counties [BTAA Geoportal](https://geo.btaa.org/) is pulling data from.
 Ideally it will be incorporated into the geoportal itself to be used as an alternative spatial search tool.

 There are two versions using different techniques: one is built upon **ArcGIS** applications while the other is based on open source JavaScript library **Leaflet**.